Cinnamon Roll Muffin Recipe

 Can I freeze muffins?

-Yes, you can! place the completely cooled muffins in an airtight container, and use a parchment paper in between layers if you’re stacking them.
+Yes, you can! place the completely cooled muffins in an airtight container, and use parchment paper in between layers if you’re stacking them.

 To thaw, place them at room temperature, removing the lid to let any moisture out.